 - Blood tests.
 Blood may be checked for the bacteria.
 Other blood tests may be done to look for other signs of infection.

 How are meningococcal infections treated in a child?

 Treatment is needed right away.
 Your child will need to be in a hospital for treatment.
 Antibiotics are given through an IV.
 If a child has severe allergies to penicillin, other antibiotics may be used to treat the infection.
 Antibiotic therapy is done for 5 to 7 days.
 A child in the hospital will be isolated for 24 hours after antibiotics have been started.

 Other treatments are aimed at treating the symptoms.
 A child with severe infection may need extra (supplemental) oxygen or be put on a ventilator to help with breathing.

 What are possible complications of meningococcal infections in a child?

 Meningitis can lead to coma and death.
 Meningococcemia can lead to shock.
 This is a life-threatening condition.
 It causes very low blood pressure.
 Not enough blood flows to organs such as the kidneys, liver, and brain.
 Some children will have a lack of blood flow to the fingers, toes, and other parts of their limbs.
 This causes a deadening of these tissues that might lead to amputation.

 How can I help prevent meningococcal infections in my child?

 MenACWY.
-The CDC advises that all children 11 to 18 years old have the meningococcal conjugate vaccine (MCV4).
-The MCV4 is given to children between 11 and 12 years of age, and again at 16 to 18 years of age.
+The CDC advises that all children 11 to 18 years old have the meningococcal conjugate vaccine (MenACWY).
+The MenACWY is given to children between 11 and 12 years of age, with a booster at age 16.
 If the vaccine was not given at age 11 to 12, it should be given when starting high school, with a booster dose a few years later.
 Certain high-risk babies and young children may also be advised to get the vaccine.